dayeya/python-client-server/README.md

 My Client-Server Application is packed with numerous features that make it stand out among the crowd.
 Here are some of its amazing features:

     Clients can effortlessly connect to the server using TCP/IP protocol.
-    Clients can send and receive data, enter special modes the spice up the experience!
+    Clients can send and receive data, and enter special modes that spice up the experience!
     The server can handle multiple client connections concurrently, making it a highly scalable and efficient application.
-    The server can quickly process client requests and respond with the appropriate data in real-time.
+    The server can quickly process client requests and respond with the appropriate data in real time.
     The application provides a simple and intuitive command-line interface that enables the client to interact effortlessly.
-    $ importtant $ A client will be kicked within 2 minutes of inactivity
+    $ important $ A client will be kicked within 2 minutes of inactivity

 # Modes
 My Client-Server Application comes with a range of modes that enable clients to access different functionalities.
 Here are some of its available modes: